rezaarshad/determinant/README.md

    http://mpitutorial.com/tutorials/installing-mpich2

 # How to compile and run
-for compiling mpi based c file you can use:
 mpicc filename.c –lm –o filename

-for running mpi based application you can use:
 mpicc –f machinefile –n 4 ./filename

+Notes:
-    This starts a four-process parallel application, running four copies of the executable named filename.
+*-n 4 means four-process parallel application, running four copies of the executable named filename.
-    machinefile is the file which indicate which hosts to start the processes on. so the file contains contributed machine    names.
+*machinefile is the file which indicate which hosts to start the processes on. so the file contains contributed machine    names.